Schools library policy

 The schools library policy sets out the requirements for school libraries and the responsibilities of school principals, teacher librarians and other school staff in relation to learning in the school library.

-Teaching and learning is central to the school library role.
+Teaching and learning are central to the school library role.
 The school libraries policy summarises the integral role of the school library in Public Schools NSW including:

 - collaborative teaching support